guutz/symbiont-workspace/.docs/image-optimization-strategy.md

 > **📖 Part of the Zero-Rebuild CMS Vision** - See `.docs/zero-rebuild-cms-vision.md` for the complete architecture

-> **⚠️ IMPLEMENTATION STATUS: DESIGNED ONLY**
+> **⚠️ IMPLEMENTATION STATUS: IN PROGRESS (November 2025)**
-> This document contains a complete design for image optimization, but **no code has been implemented yet**.
-> - ❌ No Nhost Storage bucket configuration exists
+> - ✅ Nhost Storage v0.9.1 configured with `blog-images` bucket
+> - ✅ Design document complete and validated
-> - ❌ No image download/upload utilities implemented
+> - ❌ Image download/upload utilities not yet implemented
-> - ❌ No URL rewriting in markdown processor
+> - ❌ URL rewriting in markdown processor not implemented
+> - ❌ Hasura storage permissions not configured
 >
-> This is a **roadmap document** for Phase 2 implementation.
+> This is a **Phase 2 implementation** currently in progress.
+Storage infrastructure ready, utilities next.

 ## Context